rsyncOSX/RsyncOSXdocs/content/post/UserConfiguration.md

 ## Rsync

- - 3.1.2, 3.1.3, 3.2.x rsync - set optional path if **not** in /usr/local/bin
+ - v 3.1.2, 3.1.3, 3.2.x rsync - set optional path if **NOT** in /usr/local/bin
-   	- any version of rsync should work, but only rsync  version 3.1.2, version 3.1.3 protocol version 31 and rsync  version 2.6.9  protocol version 29 are tested and verified
+   	- any version of rsync should work, but only version 2.6.9, 3.1.3 and 3.2.x are tested and verified
-    - [utilizing the snapshot feature](/post/snapshots/) require either version 3.1.2, 3.1.3, 3.2.x of rsync
+    - [utilizing the snapshot feature](/post/snapshots/) require either version 3.1.3 or 3.2.x of rsync
 - optional path for rsync:
     - if other version of rsync is installed in other path than /usr/local/bin it must be set here
 - temporary path restore:
     - preset temporary path for restoring single files and catalogs
     - preset temporary path for a full restore

-If there is a not valid rsync path is set an error is presented in bottom of user configuration.
-If there still is missing rsync in optional path no execution of tasks is allowed.
+If there is a not valid rsync path is set an error is presented.

 ## Paths for RsyncOSX and RsyncOSXsched

+If both apps are installed in `/Applications` there is no need for setting paths.

 - Automatic execution of local configurations
 - path RsyncOSX
 - path RsyncOSXsched

-If both apps are installed in `/Applications` there is no need for setting paths.

 Automatic execution of local configurations enables the menu app to automatically execute synchronize operations when local volumes are mounted.

 ## Logging

-Detailed logging on or off
+Detailed logging on or off:

 - if detailed logging is on all backup tasks are logged, if off only last date for task is updated in Synchronize view